Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/TESTING.md

 - every even square to be a pink background/white foreground (so not to clash with player pawn colours).
 - emojis to represent snake heads and ladder feet.

+It is not necessary to have an iterable structure to find a player's position on the board before changing its display.

+Instead, *find* and *replace* the part of that string that equals the new position.

 [Return to README.md](README.md)